getodk/aggregate/docs/build-and-run-a-docker-image.md

   - Only then clone your fork of Aggregate - included .jar files only download correctly with Git LFS.
 See [Getting the code](https://github.com/opendatakit/aggregate#getting-the-code).
   - Install IntelliJ IDEA and import project as instructed to let IDEA download, build, and configure sources.
 See [Running the project - Import](https://github.com/opendatakit/aggregate#import)

-Note: this is a gentle reminder to follow the main [README](https://github.com/opendatakit/aggregate), not a comprehensive setup guide in itself.
+  *Note*: this is a gentle reminder to follow the main [README](https://github.com/opendatakit/aggregate), not a comprehensive setup guide in itself.

 ## Quick start - External PostgreSQL instance